Wyoming Upcoming Oil and Gas Lease Sales

 • Lease Sale Parcels Sale Notice Google Earth kmz | zipped shapefile

-• Lease Sale Parcels Sale Notice ABI Screen, a spreadsheet showing conflicts between the proposed parcels and important wildlife, wilderness and other resource values.
+• Lease Sale Parcels Sale Notice ABI Screen, a spreadsheet showing conflicts between the proposed parcels and important wildlife, wilderness and other resource values

-Draft Environmental Analysis (posted 7/18/2024)
+Draft Environmental Assessment (posted 4/14/2025)

 Resources

 *The Research Map doesn’t work in all web browsers.
-I was able to successfully access the map in the Firefox browser on a PC on 6/17/2024.
+I was able to successfully access the map in the Firefox browser on a Windows PC on 6/17/2024.